You cannot copy content of this website, your IP is being recorded

 Food entering the nasal passage

-Swallowing problems can also cause the material to enter your nasal passage.
+Swallowing problems can also cause material to enter your nasal passage.
 The upper pharyngeal constrictor muscles and soft palate work together to close the nasopharynx.
 Nasal regurgitation can be the result of a problem with this closure mechanism or esophagogastric reflux.

 Hoarse voice